 - 1. Position the test set in the desired location. - 2.
 Connect the main service green lead to the main power ground. - 3.
 Connect the main service leads to the main power source.
-The main power source requirements are 208/230 VAC at 50 Amperes, single phase, 50/60 Hz.
+See the Specifications (Section 2) of this manual for the main power source requirements.